microsoft/Microsoft.Shared.Dna.Json/README.md

 How do I build it?
 ------------------
-If you have Visual Studio 2015 installed, open an MSBuild command prompt and run:
+If you have Visual Studio 2015 installed, open a "Developer Command Prompt for VS2015" (not an MSBuild command prompt) and run:

     build.cmd